awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 create-snapshot-schedule --schedule-identifier "my-test" --schedule-definition "cron(0 17 SAT,SUN)" "cron(0 9,17 MON-FRI)"
 ```

-## Manual Snapshots<a name="about-manual-snapshots"></a>
+## Manual snapshots<a name="about-manual-snapshots"></a>

 You can take a manual snapshot any time\.
 By default, manual snapshots are retained indefinitely, even after you delete your cluster\.
 You can specify the retention period when you create a manual snapshot, or you can change the retention period by modifying the snapshot\.

 If a snapshot is deleted, you can't start any new operations that reference that snapshot\.
 However, if a restore operation is in progress, that restore operation will run to completion\.

 Amazon Redshift has a quota that limits the total number of manual snapshots that you can create; this quota is per AWS account per AWS Region\.
-The default quota is listed at [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_redshift)\.
+The default quota is listed at [AWS service limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_redshift)\.

-## Managing Snapshot Storage<a name="managing-snapshot-storage"></a>
+## Managing snapshot storage<a name="managing-snapshot-storage"></a>

-Because snapshots accrue storage charges, it’s important that you delete them when you no longer need them\.
+Because snapshots accrue storage charges, it's important that you delete them when you no longer need them\.
 Amazon Redshift deletes automated and manual snapshots at the end of their respective snapshot retention periods\.
 You can also delete manual snapshots using the AWS Management Console or with the [batch\-delete\-cluster\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/redshift/batch-delete-cluster-snapshots.html) CLI command\.

 You can change the retention period for a manual snapshot by modifying the manual snapshot settings\.

 You can get information about how much storage your snapshots are consuming using the Amazon Redshift Console or using the [describe\-storage](https://docs.aws.amazon.com/cli/latest/reference/redshift/describe-storage.html) CLI command\.

-## Excluding Tables From Snapshots<a name="snapshots-no-backup-tables"></a>
+## Excluding tables from snapshots<a name="snapshots-no-backup-tables"></a>

 By default, all user\-defined permanent tables are included in snapshots\.
 If a table, such as a staging table, doesn't need to be backed up, you can significantly reduce the time needed to create snapshots and restore from snapshots\.
 You also reduce storage space on Amazon S3 by using a no\-backup table\.
 To create a no\-backup table, include the BACKUP NO parameter when you create the table\.
 For more information, see [CREATE TABLE](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html) and [CREATE TABLE AS](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_AS.html) in the *Amazon Redshift Database Developer Guide*\.

-## Copying Snapshots to Another AWS Region<a name="cross-region-snapshot-copy"></a>
+## Copying snapshots to another AWS Region<a name="cross-region-snapshot-copy"></a>

 You can configure Amazon Redshift to automatically copy snapshots \(automated or manual\) for a cluster to another AWS Region\.
 When a snapshot is created in the cluster's primary AWS Region, it's copied to a secondary AWS Region\.
 The two AWS Regions are known respectively as the *source AWS Region* and *destination AWS Region*\.
 If you store a copy of your snapshots in another AWS Region, you can restore your cluster from recent data if anything affects the primary AWS Region\.
 You can configure your cluster to copy snapshots to only one destination AWS Region at a time\.
-For a list of Amazon Redshift Regions, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+For a list of Amazon Redshift Regions, see [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.

 When you enable Amazon Redshift to automatically copy snapshots to another AWS Region, you specify the destination AWS Region to copy the snapshots to\.
 For automated snapshots, you can also specify the retention period to keep them in the destination AWS Region\.
 After an automated snapshot is copied to the destination AWS Region and it reaches the retention time period there, it's deleted from the destination AWS Region\.
 Doing this keeps your snapshot usage low\.
 To keep the automated snapshots for a shorter or longer time in the destination AWS Region, change this retention period\.